north3221/AAGateWayWiFi/README.md

 NB I an NOT a developer, just a hobbyist who likes to play and would like AA wireless in his car :-)
 I only have a couple of combinations to try and test this on.
 Happy to look at issues but be patient I may never get to em, my focus is it working for me, just sharing to try and help others.connect
 Please don't start complaining if its not working or I am not responsive to questions or issues

+#### Known issues

+If slave stops, master doesn't seem to realise (AA still thinks its connected).
+This bawks the HUS.
+So you need to restart the HUS before next use
+TODO find a more graceful way of killing connection

+MAny other issues... this wont be plane sailing, so dont expect it to be!!